XMPro/Blueprints-Accelerators-Patterns/docs/collections/_blueprints/general-shutdown-stoppage.md

 <div class="inline_image">{% include framework/shortcodes/image.html src="/assets/images/blueprints/general-shutdown-stoppage/ad04.png" %}</div>

-This page allows the user to create/eidt shutdowns and add details such as Start/End Date.
-It contains a grid that displays all the assets associated with an individual shutdown.
+This page allows the user to create/edit shutdowns and add details such as Start/End Date.
+It also contains a grid at the bottom of the page that displays all the assets associated with an individual shutdown.

 ### Assign Assets to Shutdown
 <div class="inline_image"  >{% include framework/shortcodes/image.html src="/assets/images/blueprints/general-shutdown-stoppage/ad02.png" %}</div>

 This page assigns assets to shutdowns by selecting a shutdown from a dropdown menu the assign assets to the shutdown and save.
-The "Previously Selected" column shows the assets that are already assigned to a shutdown if any exist.
+The "Asigned to Shutdown?" column shows the assets that are already assigned to the selected shutdown if any exist.

 ### Subcribe to Email Alerts
 <div class="inline_image">{% include framework/shortcodes/image.html src="/assets/images/blueprints/general-shutdown-stoppage/ad03.png" %}</div>